Skip to main content

 Wildlife Ecosystems

 The park's isolation has preserved remarkable endemic fauna.
-The Sardinian deer (Cervus elaphus corsicanus), once nearly extinct, has recovered through dedicated programs.
-The mouflon, ancestor of domestic sheep, maintains wild populations on the mountain slopes.
+The Sardinian deer (Cervus elaphus corsicanus), once nearly extinct with fewer than 100 individuals remaining in Sardinia by 1970, has recovered substantially through dedicated conservation programmes.
+[1] The mouflon, ancestor of domestic sheep, maintains wild populations on the mountain slopes.
 Sardinian wildcat, Sardinian fox, and endemic Sardinian hare inhabit the maquis and forests.
 Golden eagles and griffon vultures soar above the peaks.
-The marine area hosts monk seal habitat (extremely rare sightings), bottlenose dolphins, and loggerhead sea turtles.
-The unique Sardinian brook newt is endemic to the island's streams.
+The marine area hosts bottlenose dolphins and loggerhead sea turtles.
+The unique Sardinian brook salamander is endemic to the island's mountain streams.

 Flora Ecosystems